data-forge/data-forge-js/README.md

 - To combine the best aspects of [Pandas](https://en.wikipedia.org/wiki/Pandas_(software)) and [LINQ](https://en.wikipedia.org/wiki/Language_Integrated_Query) and make them available in JavaScript and C#.
 - To be able to load data, transform and save data.
 - To be able to prepare data for visualization.
+- Be able to load massive data files.

 # Driving Principles

 The principles that drive decision making and tradeoffs:

 - Simple, easy to learn, easy to use.
+- Minimize the magic, everything should be understandable, the API should be orthogonal.
 - High performance.
 - Be able to use the same (or very similar) API in both Javascript and C#.
+- The code you build during interactive data exploration should be transplantable to an app or microservice.

 # Implementation